graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/document-caching.md

 # Document Caching

 In order to process a GraphQL request, the incoming request must be parsed and validated prior to execution.
-The parsed and validated request may be cached in order to save execution time the next time the same request is executed.
-For usage patterns where the same requests are executed repeatedly, caching can be enabled in order to increase throughput at the cost of memory use.
+The parsed and validated document may be cached in order to save execution time the next time the same document is executed.
+Note that the request may select a different operation or have different variables but still be the same document.
+For usage patterns where the same document is executed repeatedly, caching can be enabled in order to increase throughput at the cost of memory use.
 As this may be detrimental for performance for certain workloads, it is disabled by default.

 Document caching is provided through the `IDocumentCache` interface.
 To enable document caching, you will need to construct the document